The Jungle Book (1994 film): Home media

 The film was released by Buena Vista Home Entertainment on VHS and LaserDisc on May 19, 1995.
-Disney also released the film on DVD January 15, 2002, January 1, 2004, and as a limited edition on May 22, 2017.
+Disney also released the film on DVD on January 15, 2002.

 Reception

 Critical response

-On review aggregator website Rotten Tomatoes, the film received an approval rating of 80% based on 41 reviews, with an average rating of 6.5/10.
-The site's critical consensus reads: "Rudyard Kipling's The Jungle Book may not hew as closely to the book as its title suggests, but it still offers an entertaining live-action take on a story best known in animated form".
+On review aggregator website Rotten Tomatoes, the film received an approval rating of 80% based on 44 reviews, with an average rating of 6.6/10.
+The site's critical consensus reads: "Rudyard Kipling's The Jungle Book may not hew as closely to the book as its title suggests, but it still offers an entertaining live-action take on a story best known in animated form."
+On Metacritic, the film has a weighted average score of 63 out of 100 based on 23 critics, indicating "generally favorable reviews".

 The film was well received, with praise for its performances, action, and visuals, but it was also chided for not staying true to Kipling's work, even though his name remains in the title.
 Most notably, Roger Ebert of The Chicago Sun-Times shared this sentiment.
-He said the film "has so little connection to Rudyard Kipling or his classic book that the title is beyond explanation".
+He said the film "has so little connection to Rudyard Kipling or his classic book that the title is beyond explanation."

-He goes on to say that it is a good film, awarding it three stars out of four, but it does not fit its target audience; some "scenes are unsuitable for small children, and the 'PG' rating is laughable".
+He goes on to say that it is a good film, awarding it three stars out of four, but it does not fit its target audience; some "scenes are unsuitable for small children, and the 'PG' rating is laughable."

-Brian Lowry of Variety said that, "Technically, Jungle Book is an encyclopedia of wonders, from the dazzling scenery (shot largely in Jodhpur, India), cinematography, costumes and sets, to the animals, who frequently out-emote their two-legged counterparts.
-Even so, Book may have been more effective had its story stayed on one page".
-Rita Kempley from The Washington Post was more favorable, stating that "the narrative shifts from romance to adventure the way Cheetah used to hop from foot to foot, but Sommers nevertheless delivers a bully family picture".
+Brian Lowry of Variety said that "technically, Jungle Book is an encyclopedia of wonders, from the dazzling scenery (shot largely in Jodhpur, India), cinematography, costumes and sets, to the animals, who frequently out-emote their two-legged counterparts.
+Even so, Book may have been more effective had its story stayed on one page."
+Rita Kempley from The Washington Post was more favorable, stating that "the narrative shifts from romance to adventure the way Cheetah used to hop from foot to foot, but Sommers nevertheless delivers a bully family picture."